transcarpathia/A1-my-profile/index.md

 **What do you expect to learn during your studies?**

 I have always expected to learn advanced coding, in order to create a relatively complex.
-But also cyber security to fend off malign actors' attacks on valuable internet properties, such as financial tranactions and private data.
+But also, cyber security to fend off malign actors' attacks on valuable internet properties, such as financial tranactions and private data.

 ## Ideal job